ManicMiners/docs/_pages/ScriptingStructure.md

 ## No Spaces

 - Do not use spaces at the beginning of a line.
-- Do not use spaces at the end of a line.
+- Do not use spaces after the end of a line unless you have a comment.
 - Do not use spaces in the middle of a line. (see variables below)
 - Spaces are allowed inside of a string:  "  spaces are ok here"
-- Spaces are allowed after the end of a line if you have a comment.
 - A space is required between a variable declaration and its name.

 ## Example Scripts